0.0

 The JsonPath implementation used is janeway, which supports the full syntax from the finalized 2024 version of the specification.
 Results returned from #path are Enumerators.

 In the following example, we start an expression with "$.." to search for contributor nodes at any level (e.g. event.contributors) and discover that there is a third contributor, but it has no name value.
-Using the ['code', 'value'] syntax, we can retrieve both code and value and show where they came from:
+Using the ['code', 'value'] syntax, we can retrieve both code and value and show the path they came from:

 There is also a command line utility for quickly querying a JSON file using JsonPath.
 Online syntax checkers may give different results, so it helps to test locally.
 You can run it with:

-cat spec/fixtures/bb112zx3193.json | janeway "$.description.contributor[?@.role[?@.value == 'photographer']].name[*].value"
+cat spec/fixtures/bb112zx3193.json | janeway "$.description.contributor[?@.role[?@.value == 'photographer']].name.*.value"

 [